-10 Free or Cheap Things to do in Paihia
+10 Free & Cheap Things to Do in Paihia

 With the stunning beaches, waterfalls, native forest and more, Paihia is a playground for backpacker-budget-friendly activities.
 Whether it’s grabbing yourself a kayak from the hostel and exploring the bay or stepping onto historical ground in Russell or the Waitangi Treaty Grounds, you’re bound to find some awesome free things to do in Paihia.